-… here's who I am.
-I'm a writer, my name is Katie Haegele, and I used to live in Philly but now I live out in the country, right on the Delaware River.
+Since you asked, here's some stuff about me.
+I'm a writer, my name is Katie Haegele, and I used to live in Philly but now I live out in the country.
 My last name is German and I pronounce it hayglee.
 In college I studied linguistics, and I'm still really interested in the thing some people think makes us human.
 (Language, that is.
 I happen to think that treating other people and living creatures with kindness is what makes us human, but that rules out certain people, doesn't it?
 I have to amend this because I now realize that humans are not the only animals capable of empathy.
 What is it that makes us human, then?
 Art, I guess.
 I think it's art.
 WAIT MAYBE IT'S JOKES holy shit I can't decide this might be a pointless question)

 Here's another one.